vszakats/hb/README.md

 Harbour is the open/free software implementation of a cross-platform, multi-threading, object-oriented, scriptable programming language, backwards compatible with xBase languages.
-Harbour consists of a compiler and runtime libraries with multiple UI, database and I/O backends, its own build system and a collection of libraries and bindings for popular APIs.
+Harbour consists of a compiler and runtime libraries with multiple UI, database and I/O back ends, its own build system and a collection of libraries and bindings for popular APIs.

 # Table of Content